JINIPPYBASILE/vbgo.github.io/README.md

 # vbgo
-My fully custom-coded site [which I will make... eventually.]
+My fully custom-coded site for professional-ish stuff [which I will make... eventually.]